-By collecting tons of data – way more than humans could possibly process – it can be predicted when machine issues might occur and prevent them before they even happen.
+By collecting tons of data – way more than humans could possibly process – it can predict when machine issues might occur and prevent them before they even happen.
 Some of the leading enterprise software companies have built solutions to tackle predictive maintenance.

 Infrastructure companies have also been actively building hardware to enable greater connectivity between the operational data and IT systems.

-For organizations and businesses, it can be overwhelming to wrap their head around the vast amounts of data that has to be collected.
+Organizations and businesses can find it overwhelming to wrap their head around the vast amounts of data that they have to collect.
 Companies can start by tracking smaller things like production count, sensor malfunctions, machine state changes, energy status, average time of stagnation, etc.

 These simple statistics can help show valuable patterns like – when machines are least productive, when high amount of energy is being wasted or when machines are experiencing failure.